 Letters can also be sent to enquirers via e-mail and – if you have a fax gateway, and enable this option in the system – it is possible to send faxes electronically, too. ( Read more… ).

-Is MedInfoSys® compliant with 21 CFR Part 11?
+Is MedInfoSys® compliant with GDPR and 21 CFR Part 11?
 Does it maintain an audit trail?

-MedInfoSys® is fully-validated and contains all the functionality necessary to comply with 21 CFR Part 11 (and other regulatory stipulations).
+MedInfoSys® is fully-validated on NIP’s side and contains all the functionality necessary to comply with GDPR and 21 CFR Part 11 (and other regulatory stipulations).

 However, no solution is instantly certifiable as compliant with any regulation or validation as this depends on three things:

-- How the system is managed (which will depend on the customers’ SOPs, etc, when the system is installed on customer servers)
+- How the system is managed (which will depend on the customers’ SOPs, etc, and especially when the system is installed on customer servers).

-- How users are trained and how the system is used (which depends on the customer)
+- How users are trained and how the system is used (which again depends on the customer).